open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 `ParentBased` samplers will not change the decision.
-Although one use-case was docmented in Google's early Dapper system (known as "inflationary sampling", see https://github.com/open-telemetry/oteps/blob/main/text/trace/0170-sampling-probability.md), the same effect can be achieved using a consistent sampling decision in this framework.
+Although one use-case was docmented in Google's early Dapper system (known as "inflationary sampling", see
+[OTEP 170](https://github.com/open-telemetry/oteps/blob/main/text/trace/0170-sampling-probability.md#dappers-inflationary-sampler)), the same effect can be achieved using a consistent sampling decision in this framework.

 ### Default behavior